proximitybbdo/laravel-cms/readme.md

    #### The modules :

-   A modules is composed with the key as name (in caps) and an array with its parameters.
+   A module is composed with the key as name (in caps) and an array with its parameters.

+    ```yaml
         'CASES' => array(
-           'description' => 'Cases', //=> Name in the menu 'single_item' => false, // Single item modules, will only create one item.
+           'description' => 'Cases', //=> Name in the menu
+           'single_item' => false, // Single item modules, will only create one item.
 No overview will be shown or available. (e.g. Homepage content module)